 This delightful exhibition introduces Judith’s charming and enduring picture book to a new generation of readers and is a Christmas treat for families and art lovers of all ages.

-The Tiger Who Came To Tea exhibition is created by Seven Stories, the National Centre for Children’s Books, and kindly sponsored by the Grosvenor Museum Society.
+The Tiger Who Came To Tea exhibition is created by Seven Stories, the National Centre for Children’s Books.
+The exhibition is supported by Arts Council England and kindly sponsored by the Grosvenor Museum Society.